tantaman/vanilla-fetch/README.md

 This one might be controversial but I think a valid approach is to not show a loading indicator until the data being loaded has taken more than a specific amount of time.

 If we wait ~25ms to show the loading indicator then it will never be shown when we fetch cached data from our data source.
-Problem solved.
-Easy.

 This is done in [App.js](https://github.com/tantaman/vanilla-fetch/blob/main/src/App.js).